linl33/bohemia/guide/guide.md

 - Create a file named “authorized_+keys” in the `.ssh` dir and change permissions: `touch .ssh/authorized_keys; chmod 600 .ssh/authorized_keys`
 - Open whatever public key is going to be associated with this user (the .pub file) and paste the  content into the authorized_keys file (ie, open authorized_keys in nano first and then copy-paste from your local machine)
 Grant sudo access to the new users: `sudo usermod -a -G sudo benmbrew`

+## Setting up OpenHDS

+Here is some text.